-Craving carbs or sugary treats on a keto diet?
+Craving carbs or sugary treats on your keto diet?

 One of the main advantages of a Keto diet is that you feel satiated most of the time.
 This happens because you eat a lot of healthy fats.

 But sometimes, just eating your healthy fats does not seem to be enough.
-You could be making a few mistakes that are boycotting your health goals.
+You could be making a few mistakes that are boycotting your keto goals.

-Maybe you're not eating enough food, or you are not replenishing crucial minerals.
+Maybe you're not eating enough protein, or you are not replenishing crucial minerals.
 If you're a woman, your period could also be tricking you.

-Let’s talk about what is hindering your success and what to do to give your body what it really needs.
+Let’s talk about what might be hindering your success and what to do to give your body what it really needs.

-It's totally normal to crave high carb foods when you starting a Keto Diet.
-If that's your case, don’t worry about it.
-You're teaching your body to burn fat instead of glucose and that can be difficult for it to adapt the first weeks.
+As we said, it's totally normal to crave high-carb foods when you're starting a Keto Diet.
+You're teaching your body to burn fat instead of glucose, and that can be difficult for it to adapt in the first weeks.

-If you have never been on a keto diet you must help your body to adapt to this new situation.
-We recommend you to first start cutting refined sugary foods (candies, pastries, breakfast cereal, etc.), refined carbs (pasta, white rice, sugary treats, bread, etc.), and then finally cut natural high carb foods (potatoes, sweet potatoes, bananas, apples, etc.)
+If you're thinking of starting keto, we recommend that you take it slow.
+Instead of going from high-carb to keto one day to another, first, start cutting refined sugary foods (candies, pastries, breakfast cereal, etc.) and refined carbs (pasta, white rice, sugary treats, bread, etc.) out of your diet.
+And then finally cut natural high carb foods (potatoes, sweet potatoes, bananas, apples, etc.).

-It's very important to adjust your macros correctly.
-If you are starting a Keto diet it is important to eat more fat than protein and carbs.
+On a keto diet, it is important to eat more fat than protein and carbs.
 By eating high-fat, you give your body the signal to start burning fat for fuel instead of glucose.
-Sounds crazy, right?
+Sounds crazy but it's true.

 Be mindful that switching from burning glucose to burning fat and producing ketones on the liver can be hard for some people.
 Maybe you'll only need 2-3 days to start producing ketones but others will need a week or even more.